Nivellem/firewall_script_cmd/README.md

 Copy this fille to folder witch file you want to block

-Run fille to block all exe in folder and folde below
+Run fille to block all exe in folder and folder below